 Whenever state laws are overturned by the Supreme Court, such decisions are often cited as repudiation against any sort of argument for their legitimacy.
 While case law is regularly debated, the court’s constitutional power to make such reversals is rarely questioned.
 Courtly precedents are usually referenced in support of such actions rather than a constitutional basis.

-The Constitution grants very little power to the federal judiciary for a reason.
+The Constitution delegates very little power to the federal judiciary for a reason.
 Since British history was rife with treacherous kings who packed the royal courts with those who would innately endorse their aims, the founders embraced the separation of powers doctrine espoused by Charles de Montesquieu for a reason.
 The judges serve for life to separate them from kingly and pragmatic interests, not for assurances of power.

 The Supreme Court was constructed to adjudicate law for specific cases, mostly disputes among states or situations in which the United States is a party.
 The high court was assuredly never meant to override law or overturn state law, and even the proponents of judicial review in the ratification conventions never explained this power in relation to overturning state law.
 How can I assert this with certainty?
 Because the Constitution’s biggest proponents assured us of this.
 The proof lies in the states, where the Constitution was defended against some of the most compelling attacks by the Brutus Writings, Patrick Henry, and other powerful voices of opposition.